enzoaf2011-droid/if-elif-else/README.md

 # if-elif-else
-A little bit of these.
+A little bit of this.
 # ...existing code...
 idade = 14